jruels/automation-dev/labs/setup-ansible/index.md

 # Getting Started with Ansible

 In this hands-on lab, we'll install Ansible on a control node and configure two managed servers for use with Ansible.
-We will also create a simple inventory and run an Ansible command to verify our configuration is correct.
+We will also set up VS Code for remotely editing files, create a simple inventory, and run an Ansible command to verify our configuration is correct.

 ## Log into the control node
 Log in to the control node as `ec2-user`